matejsemancik/SpaceNews/README.md

 # SpaceNews

-A Kotlin Multiplatform mobile application that fetches and displays content from the [Spaceflight News API](https://api.spaceflightnewsapi.net/v4/docs/#/articles/articles_list).
+A Kotlin Multiplatform application that fetches and displays content from the [Spaceflight News API](https://api.spaceflightnewsapi.net/v4/docs/#/articles/articles_list).
 Also my playground to test new things.

 ## Tech Stack
 - **UI Layer**
   - Compose Multiplatform for shared UI components
-  - Native screen presentation on iOS for optimal performance
+  - Native screen presentation on iOS for optimal performance and UX
-  - Decompose for navigation and screen management
+  - Decompose for navigation, lifecycle and state management

 - **Architecture**
   - MVI-like architecture with clear separation of concerns